 From the business perspective, the two most essential functions on which the MRP system performs excellently are:

 1) Capacity planning: When can I deliver?

 2) Cost calculation: How much will it cost?

 For most manufacturing companies, this information gets 80% closer to the finish line.
 Therefore, these two goals are usually the most important.

-If there’s no clear approach to how capacity requirements planning is set up, lead times are based on gut-feeling, product costing is a mess and then what matters is improving the situation.
-A huge step forward would be achieving a guaranteed few day’s accuracies in scheduling (and promised delivery dates!), which only takes a fraction of the energy required for achieving an hour of accuracy.
+If there’s no clear approach to how capacity requirements planning is set up, lead times are based on gut feeling, product costing is a mess and then what matters is improving the situation.
+A huge step forward would be achieving a guaranteed few day’s accuracy in scheduling (and promised delivery dates!), which only takes a fraction of the energy required for achieving an hour of accuracy.

 The key idea is to avoid micromanagement and focus only on the critical.